Name

 Parker has represented England at every level from under-16 to senior, making his full debut in 2003.
 Uniquely, he won his first four England caps while playing for four different clubs.
 Parker was a member of the England team which reached the quarter-finals at UEFA Euro 2012.

-Following his retirement, Parker pursued a career in management.
-He was appointed caretaker manager of Fulham in February 2019, before being appointed on a permanent basis that summer.
-In his first season in charge, Parker guided Fulham to promotion to the Premier League after winning the Championship play-offs.
-However, Fulham were relegated back to the Championship the following season, after which Parker left to join AFC Bournemouth, also in the Championship, and went on to guide them to promotion in his first season.
-However, after a 9–0 loss to Liverpool in the club's fourth league game of the season, Parker was relieved of his duties as head coach.
+Parker was appointed caretaker manager of Fulham in February 2019, and hired on a permanent basis that summer.
+In his first season in charge, he guided them to promotion to the Premier League after winning the Championship play-offs, but they were relegated back the following season.
+He then left to join AFC Bournemouth in 2021, and again won promotion from the Championship in his first season.
+After a 9–0 loss to Liverpool in the club's fourth league game of the season, he was dismissed, and then hired by Club Brugge, from which he was sacked after 12 games in March 2023.
+In July 2024 he was appointed as head coach of Burnley.

 FWA Footballer of the Year